 Where a conflict of interest is identified, the Risk & Compliance team liaises with the business representatives to ensure effective and timely management of the conflict.
-Where information barriers are put in place, the team monitors compliance with the relevant policies.

-On a monthly basis, the General Counsel reports to the Board on related party transactions and the Head of Risk & Compliance reports leasing conflicts of interest to the Board Risk Committee each quarter.
+The General Counsel reports to the Board on related party transactions on a monthly basis and the Head of Risk & Compliance reports leasing conflicts of interest to the Board Risk Committee each quarter.